cf-platform-eng/needs/README.md

 ## Needs file

 The needs file is a JSON array of need objects.
-By default, needs looks for a file named `needs.json` in the working directory, but it can be set by using the `-f|--flag` argument.
+By default, needs looks for a file named `needs.json` in the working directory, but it can be set by using the `-f|--file` argument.

 ### `description` field